romanusamarachi21-svg/blood-bank-inventory-analysis/README.md

 blood-bank-inventory-analysis/
 │
 ├── data/
-│   ├── raw/                    # Original synthetic dataset
-│   └── cleaned/                # Cleaned and validated data
+│   └── cleaned               # Cleaned and validated data
 │
 ├── sql/
 │   └── analysis_queries.sql    # All SQL queries used for analysis